-Ben Eggleston University of Kansas, Spring 2016 Biology 420 / Philosophy 500: The Ethics of Scientific Research January 6, 2016 The Ethics of Scientific Research Description: This course will be a survey of the main ethical issues in scientific research.
+Ben Eggleston University of Kansas, Spring 2017 Biology 420 / Philosophy 500: The Ethics of Scientific Research January 12, 2017 description: This course will be a survey of the main ethical issues in scientific research.

+The Ethics of Scientific Research

 Topics to be covered include data fabrication, data falsification, plagiarism, conflicts of interest, data management, mentor and trainee responsibilities, collaborative research, authorship and publication, peer review, animal experimentation, and human experimentation.

-Class schedule: Mondays, 11:00-11:50, in 4011 Wescoe Hall (enrollment code 65028 for BIOL 420 or 63989 for PHIL 500) Meeting with me and contacting me:
+class schedule: Mondays, 11:00-11:50, in 4011 Wescoe Hall

+(enrollment code 63093 for BIOL 420 or 62466 for PHIL 500)

+meeting with me and contacting me:

 The location of my office is 3071 Wescoe Hall.
-I will have office hours on Mondays and Wednesdays at 2:00-2:50, but you should feel free to come by my office at any time.
-I anticipate being in and around my office most Mondays, Tuesdays, Wednesdays, and Fridays; and although in rare cases I may have to ask you to come back at another time, in general I will be happy to speak to you at your convenience.
-You are also quite welcome to make an appointment with me, by emailing me.
-My email address is my last name (no capitalization necessary), followed by '@ku.edu'.
+I will have office hours on Wednesdays from 12:00 to 12:50 and on Thursdays from 11:00 to 11:50, but you should feel free to come by my office at any time.
+In rare cases I may have to ask you to come back at another time, but in general I will be happy to speak to you at your convenience.
+You are also quite welcome to make an appointment with me.
+To do so, please send me an email (my email address is my last name (no capitalization necessary), followed by '@ku.edu') with a list of some times when you are available, and I'll find a time when we're both available and write back to you.
 Please note that I tend to use email only for scheduling appointments and handling logistical matters, not for substantive discussions of course material.

-Requirements/grading:
+requirements/grading: